DSCI-554/project-elements/README.md

 [Weidi Lou](mailto:wlou@usc.edu)
 - Gave input on what information to add to transcript
 - Presented slides 7-10
+- Recorded the map part for video

 [Zixin Zhang](mailto:zzhang09@usc.edu)
 - Gave input on what images to add to slides
 - Wrote transcript
+- Recorded the intro and dashboard part for the video

 ## Paper